Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/track-beacon.md

 ### Beacon data in rule actions

-Before using beacon data in your actions, creating a data element is recommended.
-You will need to create a data element for each variable you want to use in your actions.
-The image below is an example of creating a data element named `beacon.major` for the `a.beacon.major` key in our profile:
+Before you can use beacon data in your actions, create a data element for each variable that you want to use in your actions.
+The following graphic shows an example of creating a data element called `beacon.major` for the `a.beacon.major` key in our profile:

 ![](../../.gitbook/assets/beacon-data-element.png)

-After creating a data element, we can use it as token replacement in our actions.
-The screenshot below shows an action sending data to Analytics, and attaching the `beacon.major` data element as additional context data:
+After creating a data element, we can use this data element as a token replacement in our actions.
+The graphic below shows an action that sends data to Analytics and attaches the `beacon.major` data element as additional context data:

 ![](../../.gitbook/assets/beacon-token-replacement.png)